jaotheboss/Extractive-Summariser/README.md

 ## To-do List:
 - [x] Create a method such that we can simply input websites instead of a full text
+- [ ] Make the script available for more than 1 news site
+- [ ] Tweak the parameters to improve on the extractive summary